 The end-loaded swing weight on the 13-inch barrel, along with the Lite Frame Technology, (LIFT,) gives any slowpitch player optimal bat speed on contact with the ball.

-Seniors involved with slowpitch leagues that have no national affiliation will love the Miken Velocit-E Ultra II.
+Seniors involved in slowpitch leagues that have no national affiliation will love the Miken Velocit-E Ultra II.
 This bat is, by far, the best slowpitch bat for seniors.
-Unfortunately, this bat does not have approval use in USSSA or ASA leagues – but if you play in a recreational league, then nothing is stopping you from loading up with the Miken Velocit-e Ultra II.
+Unfortunately, this bat does not have approval for use in USSSA or ASA leagues—but if you play in a recreational league, then nothing is stopping you from loading up with the Miken Velocit-e Ultra II.

 Best Softball Bats: Final Thoughts

-If you’re a softball player, then you need a bat that suits your style of play, league requirements, and skill level.
+If you’re a softball player, then you need one of the best softball bats that suits your style of play, league requirements, and skill level.
 After spending plenty of hours in the batting cage with all of the bats in this review, we have come down to our final recommendations.

-Our choice for the best slowpitch bat was not as easy.
+Our choice of the best slowpitch bat was not as easy.
 We love the Miken Velocit-e Ultra II, with its longer barrel and wider hitting surface.
-We found we couldn’t miss with this bat, and our distance increased by at least 20-percent on every swing.
-However, it’s not approved for use in some leagues, so- if you play in the ASA or USSSA, then we recommend you look at investing into the Dudley 2019 Lightning Legend LiFT.
+We found we couldn’t miss with this bat, and our distance increased by at least 20 percent on every swing.
+However, it’s not approved for use in some leagues, so if you play in the ASA or USSSA, then we recommend you look at investing in the Dudley 2019 Lightning Legend LiFT.

-Whatever your league or your style, one of the bats in this review will help to up your game by increasing your average and distance in every shot.
+Whatever your league or your style, one of the bats in this review will help to up your game by increasing your average and distance with every shot.